laleksic/tiny_csg/readme.md

 **tiny_csg** is a library that generates meshes from brush-based level data and supports incremental updates (real-time CSG).
 It is intended to be used as a backend in 3d level editors and/or generators.

-Here's an example of the sort of thing this is for:
+Here's an example of the sort of thing this is for (thumbnails are links to youtube videos):

 [![CSG Level Editor Prototype](http://img.youtube.com/vi/bU-jOUQH5xI/0.jpg)](http://www.youtube.com/watch?v=bU-jOUQH5xI "CSG Level Editor Prototype")